-Bad Idea at Nearly 250 Doors for Launch"), and we took the opportunity to interview three members of their executive team, Co-CEO and –CMOs Dinesh Shamdasani and Warren Simons, and Publisher Hunter Gorinson.
+Bad Idea at Nearly 250 Doors for Launch"), and we took the opportunity to interview three members of their executive team, Co-CEO and –CCOs Dinesh Shamdasani and Warren Simons, and Publisher Hunter Gorinson.
 We talked about the company’s long launch delay due to Covid, the role of comic stores, the Hero Trade story, and the company’s view of the market and its strategy.

 ICv2: We want to go back to that period just as COVID was starting.
 You were about to launch and decided to pull back for almost a year (see "Bad Idea Reschedules Launch").
 Tell us about that delay period and how that's brought you here.